markovchainsmoker/AIND-Planning/research_review.md

 - PDDL: A Language with a Purpose?
 	- critique of PDDL usefullness in theoretical and practical terms
 	- dfdf

+- PDDL: A Language with a Purpose?
+	- critique of PDDL usefullness in theoretical and practical terms
+	- dfdf

 ## Planning in Games: An Overview and Lessons Learned
 ### Classical planning (STRIPS)